 |Charging Time||~3.5h||Kerb Weight||88kg|

 The Falcon is Benling India’s best-selling low-speed electric scooter.
 This scooter has a hub motor mounted directly on the rear wheel.
 With a weight of only 66 kg, it is a relatively light e-scooter.

 The scooter’s low kerb weight allows it to travel 70-75 kilometers on a single charge.
 It comes with a portable battery that can be charged at home.
 The Benling India Falcon is an electric scooter that does not require registration or a license.

 The iQube is an electric scooter from the TVS Company.
 The iQube has a simple yet elegant design that does not appear to be an electric scooter at first glance.
 It has the overall appearance of a traditional, petrol-powered scooter.

 The iQube is powered by a hub-mounted motor with a peak power output of 4.4 kW.
 The e-throttle bike’s response is instant and linear.
 The scooter’s quick acceleration feature works in both economy and power modes.
 According to the company, it has a range of 70-75 kilometers on a full charge.

 PURE EV Epluto 7G

-Epluto 7G is an e-scooter produced by Pure EV, which is an Indian startup based in IIT Hyderabad.
-This is a high-speed electric scooter with a top speed of 60km per hour.
-It comes with a removable battery.
-The design of the scooter is very simple.
-Epluto 7G has a total of three riding modes that give you a range of 90-120 km on a full charge.
+Pure EV, an Indian startup based at IIT Hyderabad, created the Epluto 7G e-scooter.
+This is a fast electric scooter with a top speed of 60 km/h.
+It includes a detachable battery.
+The scooter’s design is straightforward.
+The Epluto 7G has three riding modes and a range of 90-120 km on a single charge.